ruddra/DIY-newsletters/readme.md

 ## More Information

-Feel free to read this article where I explained the steps to create this application: https://ruddra.com/fix-python-after-brew-upgrade/.
+Feel free to read this article where I explained the steps to create this application: https://ruddra.com/fix-python-after-brew-upgrade/ :sparkle:.

 ## License